 How many amphetamine-type stimulants are trafficked each year in Australia?

-In 2013-14 there were 2,367 amphetamine-type stimulant† border detections (excluding MDMA) in Australia.
-This was the highest number on record, and amounted to a total weight of 1,812 kilograms.
-In addition, over 1,505 kilograms of amphetamine-type stimulant (excluding MDMA) precursors were detected at the Australian border in 2013-14.
+In 2016-17 there were 2,905 amphetamine-type stimulant† border detections in Australia.
+This amounted to a total weight of 1,834 kilograms.
+In addition, over 1,584 kilograms of amphetamine-type stimulant precursors were detected at the Australian border in 2016-17.

 Precursors: Considered to be the starting materials for illicit drug manufacture.
 As a result of chemical reactions, the precursor’s molecular structure is modified to produce a specific illicit drug.
 For example, precursors such as ephedrine and pseudoephedrine can be converted into methylamphetamine.